SoCal Steam Clean SoCal Steam CleanSoCal Steam CleanSoCal Steam CleanSoCal Steam CleanSoCal Steam Clean

 Home Cleaning Tips & Tricks!

-Here are some tips and tricks to clean common spots and stains in your home.
+There are many different types of stains that can happen in a household, and some types of stains happen more often than others.
+Here are some tips and tricks to clean common spots and stains that occur in households.
 When using these tips as guidelines, the results will vary depending on the type and severity of the stain.
+This is in no way a definitive stain/spot cleaning guide, but just a guideline to help get rid of some stains that commonly occur.
 Print these tips out and post them on your refrigerator for easy access.

 Cigarette Burns: